 All well and good in theory, but in truth I wasn’t sleeping well anyway.
 On top of that, it wasn’t something I wanted to become more than a routine.
 As we all know, alcohol is a habit that has a truly dangerous hook.
 I’m not the only Australian who abstains from alcohol for an entire month every year (Dry July) – yep, it’s to raise money for a great cause, but it’s also to prove to myself that I can abstain.
 That I’m not slipping into that realm of addiction that would be so hard to handle.
 I was thinking that maybe I should go to this rehab here but not sure yet, many people suffer from addiction.
-Click here to check your Regence rehab insurance benefits covers rehab treatment.
+Check if your insurance benefits covers rehab treatment.
 Unlike some places like Europe where one may simply apply for ehic and by default have it covered.
 We are not universally covered and as such, some awareness on your part is required.
 The method most utilized these days is this non 12 step rehab program.
 I know that I can definitely go without alcohol, but my daily choice not to is something that worries me just as much.

 I decided when I began with Nutrisystem that I’d flip my behaviours with alcohol.
 Instead of having a few glasses of wine every night, I’d have two or three on Friday evenings only.
 Good plan?
 That worked really well the first week, except my couple of glasses of wine left me asleep in five minutes with a massive headache that lasted all day Saturday.
 Hardly the ‘reward’ I was expecting.